-essment and funding ed members of the ffer to help identify sustainable funding ct, using the How can h.
-Identify community ties, and other potential local ballot initiatives or ald help finance mental hool or district.
+Share both the school assessment and funding information with interested members of the school and community.
+Offer to help identify potential short-term and sustainable funding sources within the district, using the How can initiatives be funded? section.
+Identify community partners, grant opportunities, and other potential funding sources (such as local ballot initiatives or local companies) that would help finance mental health services in your school or district.